|21 Apr 2018 at 10:30 am||22 Apr 2018 at 04:30 pm|

 On day one, we’ll get you started in wheel pottery basics.
 The morning will start with a tutor demonstration on clay preparation and and then how to thow a pot on the wheel. – that’s the technical term.
 Each student will then work at a wheel for plenty of hands-on practice at making a cylinder or bowl.
 In the afternoon you can expect some handle pulling – again a technical term form making a handle which can adorn your cylinder (thereby creating a mug, tea-pot or dish with handles.
 Expect a few disasters and a few successes.
 We’ll fire and glaze your successes and recycle the rest.

 Depending on the interests of the group the tutor may start with a refresher demonstration.
 There will be some time for basic practice before a tutor demonstration on how to turn and trim a pot to ensure a neat base.
-Students will attempt to turn and trim their own pots in the morning.
+Students will attempt to turn and trim their own pots before decorating with coloured slips.
 In the afternoon the tutor will demonstrate how to throw a plate and how to create a simple teapot.
 Students can then attempt these more advanced items with tutor support.

 WHAT YOU’LL LEARN:

 - Wedging and kneading

 - Lifting and trimming

 - Coloured slip decoration